Introduction to Banking

 As a result, employees may find it difficult to align their professional goals with the business goals of the organisation.
 This is most often encountered in the case of new staff starting their career in banks, but also in the case of more senior staff, for whom the lack of context may even become a source of premature professional burnout.

 This course was designed to address these challenges effectively through examples, illustrations and case studies.
 Training materials provided will serve as a reference source after the course.
-Download our Introduction to Banking brochure for more information.
+Download the PDF Brochure for more details.

 You might also be interested in the following courses: IFRS for Banks | Hedge Accounting for Banks under IFRS